Outdoor Activities in the Lompoc Valley

 Additional park information is available from the Lompoc Recreation Division.

 Skydive at the Lompoc Airport

-The Lompoc Airport is home to Skydive Santa Barbara, which offers thrill-seekers the chance to jump out of an airplane and catch some amazing views of the Central Coast!
-To the south, take in the iconic view of Point Conception and the Channel Islands.
-Vandenberg Air Force Base is to the west, rockets are launched from here on a regular basis.
-This is a spectacular event just to experience from the ground.
-Sometimes skydivers are lucky to be in the air at the same time!
-While skydiving, Pismo Beach is in full view to the northwest, and also Guadalupe Dunes.
+The Lompoc Airport is home to Skydive Santa Barbara, which offers thrill-seekers the chance to jump out of an airplane and catch some amazing views of California’s Central Coast!
+Jumpers will be able to see Point Conception, the Channel Islands, Pismo Beach and the Guadalupe Dunes.
 It is the only Southern California skydiving school to offer 18,000ft tandem jumps 7 days a week.

 Located at the Lompoc Airport at 1801 North H St.

 With 286 sunny days a year, Lompoc's mild weather makes for perfect cycling weather!
 There are several bike maps located around town, and you can download one here.
 Whether you're riding out to Surf Beach on Ocean Avenue or using the Riverbend Multi-Purpose Trail, you'll be sure to find terrain that meets your needs.

 Cycling maps are located at the entrance to the Lompoc Airport at 1801 North H St. and near the Lompoc Valley sign at East Ocean Ave and 12th St.

 Beattie Park is a sprawling 50 acre park that is home to an 18 hole disc golf course.
 The course features a front nine that is wide open and a back nine that is wooded with a varying amount of topography.
 The course is maintained and upgraded by the Lompoc Disc Golf Committee.